-In order to define the requirements of an exascale compute nodes based on FPGAs PCIe, bi-socket architectures with 2-4 FPGAs PCIe is taking into account (Fig.2.2.6).
-Both the configurations allow 1-D Torus networwk for FPGAs intra-node communication thanks to 2 QSFP28 ports currently compliant with SSF-8665 standard [SSF-8665] able to support the interface requirements for the operation of: InfiniBand IBTA EDR and IEEE 802.3bj 100 GbE.
+To define the requirements of an exascale compute node, we consider bi-socket architectures with 2 FPGA boards connected via the PCIe bus (Fig.2.2.6).
+Such configuration allows 1-D Torus network for FPGAs intra-node communication thanks to 2 QSFP28 ports currently compliant with SSF-8665 standard [SSF-8665] able to support the interface requirements for the operation of InfiniBand IBTA EDR and IEEE 802.3bj 100 GbE.

-Fig.2.2.6.
-Exascale compute node architectures based on bi-socket and (a): 2 FPGAs PCIe - (b):4 FPGAs PCIe.
+Fig. 2.2.6.
+Exascale compute node architectures based on bi-socket and 2 FPGAs PCIe.